 - If you don’t have access to disability insurance at work: Ask why not.
 You could ask whether they would consider a starting a voluntary policy for employees.

-Talk to your financial advisor.
+Talk to your financial advisor about disability insurance.

 If you aren’t currently offered disability insurance at work, or the amount they are offering won’t cover your basic living costs, consider purchasing individual insurance.
 Your financial advisor or insurance agent will be able to help you identify the amount you need, the most suitable amount of time you’d want to receive payments, and which plan makes the most sense for your unique needs.

-Talk to our member companies.
+Talk to our member companies about disability insurance.

 The member companies of The Council for Disability Awareness (CDA) formed this nonprofit organization solely to educate consumers, employers, and financial advisors about working adults’ risk to be out of work for a period of time without a paycheck.
 We appreciate their commitment to this effort.
 View the member organizations here.